The Role of Backgrounds and Environments in Cartoons

 Mood and Atmosphere

 The design and color palette of environments can significantly affect the mood and atmosphere of a cartoon.
 Dark, shadowy settings might suggest mystery or danger, while bright, vibrant backgrounds can evoke feelings of joy and energy.
-The environmental design allows creators to subtly manipulate the audience's emotions, complementing the narrative's emotional arc.
+Many artists rely on high‑quality color markers to achieve the desired vibrancy, allowing the environmental design to subtly manipulate the audience's emotions and complement the narrative's emotional arc.

 Reading more: